shakfu/py-js/README.md

     [?]
 It is possible to install `py-js` directly into `$HOME/Documents/Max 8/Packages`, but it requires moving the place of compilation to a location in your filesystem that is not exposed to errors due to icloud syncing or spaces in the path.
 This split is possible, but it is not recommended for the purposes of this quickstart.

-4. Install [cython](https://cython.org) via `pip3 install cython`, which is used for wrapping the max api and worth installing in case you want to play around or extend the max api wrapper (which is written in cython) for the `py` or `pyjs` externals.
+4. Install [cython](https://cython.org) via `pip3 install cython`, required for translating the cython-based `api.pyx`, which wraps the the Max c-api, to c.

-5. To build only the `py` or `pyjs` externals, type the following in the root directory of the `py-js` project (other installation options are detailed below):
+5. To build only the `py` and `pyjs` externals, type the following in the root directory of the `py-js` project (other installation options are detailed below):

     ```bash
     make
     ```

 Note that typing `make` here is the same as typing `make default` or `make all`.
 This will create two externals `py.mxo` and `pyjs.mxo` in your `externals` folder.
-These are quite small in size and are linked to your system python3 installation.
-This has the immediate benefit that you have access to your curated collection of python packages.
+These are relatively small in size and are linked to your system python3 installation.
+This has the immediate benefit that you have access to your curated collection of existing python packages.
 The tradeoff is that these externals are dynamically linked with local dependencies and therefore not usable in standalones and relocatable Max packages.

 No worries, if you need portable relocatable python3 externals for your package or standalone then make sure to read the [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js#building-self-contained-python3-externals-for-packages-and-standalones) section

-Open up any of the patch files in the `patchers` directory of the repo or the generated max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.
+Open up any of the patch files in the `patchers` directory of the repo or the generated Max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.

 ### Building Experimental Externals using Cmake